Revit Running Slow in 2026? 18 Proven Performance Fixes to Speed Up Any Revit Model

 Fixes:

-• Stop putting everything in Workset 1
+• Stop putting everything in Workset 1.
+Split by discipline, zone, or system

 4. Linked Models: The Chaos Multiplier